 Of course Audioboom are entitled to start charging and restrict services from non-payers, it’s just a bit frustrating for individuals (who own the content) and the wider internet which suffers when embedded audio files disappear on websites along with comments.
 Basically this ‘breaks the internet’ a bit.

 1a.
-How to download any Audioboom file as an mp3
+How to download any individual Audioboom file as an mp3

 - Visit the page of the sound file, eg here’s one of mine